Here's a few of my favorite books (and a lot of poultry books, too).

 Order this book now from amazon.com.

 Lots of great information in here for beginners and for those with lots of experience.
-But I still think the above book, by Gail in a previous incarnation, is the best thing around for those who want to get a real feel for starting with chickens.
+But I still think the first book in this list, by Gail in a previous incarnation, is the best thing around for those who want to get a real feel for starting with chickens.

 Order this book now from amazon.com.